Creating equitable access to the global financial system

 <script src="https://cdnjs.cloudflare.com/ajax/libs/stellar-sdk/{version}/stellar-sdk.js"></script>

-Note that this method relies using a third party to host the JS library.
+Note that this method relies on using a third party to host the JS library.
 This may not be entirely secure.
 You can self-host it via Bower:

 bower install @stellar/stellar-sdk